Trams in Kolkata: 1951–1990: Nationalisation

 In 1951, the government of West Bengal entered an agreement with the Calcutta Tramways Company, and the Calcutta Tramways Act of 1951 was enacted.
 The government assumed the tramways, reserving the right to purchase the system with two years' notice on 1 January 1972 or at any time thereafter.
 After Independence, during the partition of India, the number of people started dramatically increasing on the roads of Kolkata due to a lot of refugees.
 The city centre area started getting congested due to the increasing number of buses and cars.
 So tram company thought to shift the tram tracks of Dalhousie Square from outside to the inside of the square.
 It was completed in 1952.
 It was followed by redesigning of Esplanade terminus in 1960, also due to increasing number of pedestrians and automobiles.
 At that time, there were five ways of tram routes from Esplanade, i.e. – Bentinck Street, Dharmatala Street (now Lenin Sarani), Chowrangi Road (now Jawaharlal Nehru Road), Dufferin Road and Old Court House Street (now Hemanta Basu Sarani), and three ways of tram routes from Dalhousie Square, i.e. – Old Court House Street (now Hemanta Basu Sarani), Hare Street & Lalbazar Street.
 Four years later, the old Majherhat bridge was replaced by a new bridge with tram tracks.

+The Calcutta Metropolitan Planning Organisation (CMPO) introduced a plan in 1964 for a new network called "Aerorail".
+Light rail vehicles would make use of viaducts in the city centre on two axis.
+These vehicles were to be compatible with the existing tram system, and the viaducts would have been built in stages.
+The plan was shelved because of opposition, expecting unforeseen difficulties.
 In 1967, the Government of West Bengal passed the Calcutta Tramways Company (Taking Over of Management) Act and assumed management on 19 July.
-Until this time, there was the platinum age of Kolkata, with maximum number of rolling stocks, route kilometers and passengers.
+Until that time, it was the golden age of Kolkata, with maximum number of rolling stocks, route kilometers and passengers.
+Some 415 trams were in daily service, out of a total of 459.